UniversalDependencies/docs/workgroups/mwe.md

 If a headless construction...

-1. has a permutable word order (and case B), we use **appos**.
+1. has a permutable word order (and case B), we use **appos**. <span style="color:blue">**Joakim:** This does not seem consistent with the v2 guidelines.
+The `appos` relation is currently restricted to the case of loose (or wide) apposition (as discussed below).
+This may be changed in future versions, although I would personally prefer subsuming all appositions under `nmod` (possibly with special subtypes).
+Under the current guidelines, `nmod` seems to be the best candidate here. </span>
 2. designates as a whole a proper noun, i.e. we would like to give it PROPN as POS, we use **`flat`**.
 A test could include whether the sentence remains grammatical if the construction is replaced by a single proper noun.
 Depending on the language, this might also include dates and addresses.
 This does by no means imply that all proper nouns, dates, or addresses should be `flat`.
 They should be `flat` if and only if they are also headless.
-Question: maybe include POS NOUN for oran utang?
+Question: maybe include POS NOUN for oran utang? <span style="color:blue">**Joakim:** It seems a bit arbitrary to single out the name category and put (almost) all other headless constructions into `fixed`.
+What if they are not fixed expressions but productive constructions?</span>
 3. cannot be analyzed in any way by the annotator, we use **`flat`**.
 4. is in a foreign language known to the annotator, we use **`flat:foreign`** and add a language feature lang=xxx to each token.
 This does not imply that all foreign text segments should be `flat`.
 Firstly, if the annotator knows the structure, the structures are no longer headless and should be annotated.
 Secondly, if the construction is a proper noun that is used in the main language of the corpus, the word is not foreign.
 Hong Kong is `flat` but not foreign even if we don&#39;t know the internal structure in Cantonese ("Perfumed Harbor").
-5. Remaining headless constructions will be annotated with `fixed` relations.
+5. Remaining headless constructions will be annotated with `fixed` relations. <span style="color:blue">**Joakim:** As noted above, it seems wrong to me to use `fixed` unless the expression is really fixed.
+And what happened to the idea that `fixed` is only used for irregular constructions?</span>

 Thus, we obtain